 FIRST YEAR – First semester (all students)

 - Statistics, data retrieval, data mining and epidemiology.
 The students will gather basic information on statistics for the biomedical sciences, will be taught how to retrieve, categorize and use information both in a supervised and unsupervised manner.
 This will include the know-how to perform systematic reviews of the literature and meta-analysis as well as the basic principles of epidemiology to understand the therapeutic need.
-These topics will be consolidated through examples and computer exercises.
+These topics will be consolidated through examples and computer exercises (see details).

 - The pillars of drug discovery and development (I).
 The course delivers information on the drug discovery and development process providing the general principles of R&D. It will be divided in sub-courses: